 If you need to make changes in the course list after the IDS Committee has approved your individualized major, you must submit a “Course Change Request Form” to the IDS Committee.
 This form must be signed electronically by both faculty advisors, indicating their approval.
 Students may change up to three courses from their originally approved individualized major.
 If a student needs to change more than three courses, then they must submit a new individualized major application that explains and justifies the new course of study.
 Note that students may not request a course change for a course that has already been completed.
 Furthermore, students must pass all courses approved for their major.

 Students must earn a minimum grade of C in their designated Methods course and they may only retake their designated Methods course one time.
 Failure to earn a minimum grade of C in their designated Methods course requires a withdrawal from the individualized major.

-The individualized major Capstone (IDS 464) must be worked out with a student’s faculty advisors and approved by the IDS Committee by the end of a student’s junior year (or by the end of the fall semester if studying abroad during the spring of their junior year).
+The individualized major Capstone (IDS 464) must be worked out with a student’s faculty advisors.
+A capstone application form must be submitted to and approved by the IDS Committee by the end of a student’s junior year (or by the end of the fall semester if studying abroad during the spring of their junior year).
 Since your proposal must be approved before you can register for IDS 464, the lack of an approved capstone proposal constitutes a lack of a graduation plan, which is reason to delay your graduation date.
 A capstone cannot be conducted in the same semester that it is approved.